Accessing ODBC data sources with Oracle Database Gateway for ODBC (DG4ODBC) on Windows

 Parameter Description

-HS_FDS_CONNECT_INFO The name of the system ODBC data source that you added in the Windows ODBC Administrator.
-Note that as DG4ODBC for Windows uses the SQLDriverConnect ODBC API, you can actually put any valid ODBC connection string here.
+HS_FDS_CONNECT_INFO The name of the system ODBC data source that you added in the Windows ODBC Data Source Administrator.
+Note that as DG4ODBC uses the SQLDriverConnect ODBC API, you can actually put any valid ODBC connection string here.

 HS_FDS_TRACE_LEVEL Specifies the level of tracing.
 You should generally leave this commented out, as tracing can degrade performance.
-However, if you are having problems, HS_FDS_TRACE_LEVEL may be set:
+However, if you're having problems, HS_FDS_TRACE_LEVEL may be set:

 HS_FDS_TRACE_LEVEL = Debug